-You can count on your unit to keep working for years with little maintenance.
-However, if your air conditioner suddenly fails to start up one day despite your best care, the capacitor might be to blame.
+You can count on your AC unit to keep trucking for years with very little maintenance, but if your air conditioner suddenly refuses to start up one day despite your best care, the capacitor is probably to blame.
 Though small, capacitors play a big role in your air conditioner’s daily functioning.

 What is a Capacitor?